SarimEkram/UCalgary-Market-Place/README.md

 npm install
 ```
 8. Move back into the root folder (seng513-202401-group-15)
 9. Run the following command.
-The -d option prevents you from being bombarded with logs:
+Note that the -d option prevents you from being bombarded with logs when creating the containers:
 ```bash
 sudo docker compose up -d
 ```